raspberrypilearning/n-days-of-christmas/worksheet.md

 	'Hello'[-3::]
 	```

-1. This technique can be used to check if a word ends in `ing` and if it does, you can add it to your list of verbs.
+1. This technique can be used to check if a word ends in `ing`; if it does, you can add it to your list of verbs.

 	```python
 	def get_matching(items):